Ewa ad Amorem: Date and place

 The work contains no internal indicators of ethnic or geographic attachment.
 Only the use of Amor in the title indicates a place, but its interpretation is uncertain.
 Traditionally, German scholars have identified Amor with the Hamaland, located partially in northwestern Germany, while Dutch scholars have placed it further west in the Netherlands.
 R. Fruin identified the Amor (or Ammor, Amer) with a lost river, whose name he thought was preserved in the placenames Groot-Ammers and Ammerstol, thus placing the land of Amor in Alblasserwaard, in the western Netherlands around the Waal.
 J. F. Niermeyer extended Amorland to cover the entire central Netherlands, including Batavia and extending north of the Rhine as far as the IJssel.
 Luit van der Tuuk argued that Dorestad represented its northern frontier and that it did not extend beyond the Rhine.
-In either case, Ewa ad Amorem is associated with the northern frontier of Francia facing the Frisians and Saxons.
+Helmut Reimitz describes the law's subjects as "swamp Franks" living in the Rhine delta.
+In any case, Ewa ad Amorem is associated with the northern frontier of Francia facing the Frisians and Saxons.

 Georg Pertz interpreted the phrases "in sanctis" and "in loco qui dicitur sanctum" in the Ewa ad Amorem as referring to Xanten and associated the text with that place.
 Although the spelling Sanctum for Xanten does occur in medieval Latin texts, it is more likely that here it means "holy".

 The date of the text is uncertain, but its administrative language is certainly Carolingian.
 It is most probably of the 9th century.
 It has been connected with Charlemagne's codification program of 802–803, which also produced the Lex Thuringorum, Lex Frisionum and Lex Saxonum.
 If so, this suggests that the Ewa should also be associated with a land or people beyond the Rhine.
 Collectively, these four codes have been called karolingischen Stammesrechte ("Carolingian tribal laws"). Étienne Baluze thought the Ewa was the "forty-six articles concerning matters of necessity to God's church and the Christian people" issued at Aachen in 813 according to the Chronicle of Moissac.
 This thesis, however, is untenable.